horia141/jupiter/docs/concepts/gamification.md

 # Gamification

-Jupiter has a simple notion of [gamification](https://en.wikipedia.org/wiki/Gamification) built in.
+Thrive has a simple notion of [gamification](https://en.wikipedia.org/wiki/Gamification) built in.
 It is optional though, see below.

 The focus is on completing [inbox tasks](inbox-tasks.md) and [big plans](big-plans.md).
 Every piece of